near/borsh-js/README.md

 ## API
 The package exposes the following functions:
-- `serialize(schema: Schema, obj: any): Uint8Array` - serializes an object `obj` according to the schema `schema`.
+- `serialize(schema: Schema, obj: any, validate: boolean = true): Uint8Array` - serializes an object `obj` according to the schema `schema`.
+Setting `validate` to false will skip the validation of the `schema`.
-- `deserialize(schema: Schema, buffer: Uint8Array, class?: Class): any` - deserializes an object according to the schema `schema` from the buffer `buffer`.
-If the optional parameter `class` is present, the deserialized object will be an of `class`.
+- `deserialize(schema: Schema, buffer: Uint8Array, validate: boolean = true): any` - deserializes an object according to the schema `schema` from the buffer `buffer`.
+Setting `validate` to false will skip the validation of the `schema`.

 ## Schemas
 Schemas are used to describe the structure of the data being serialized or deserialized.
 They are used to